- Publications and resources

 Getting your private pilot licence

-Learn about the new rules for private pilots – in effect since 1 September 2014.
+Learn about the rules for private pilots in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

-This information sheet includes details about an exemption which came into effect on 1 July 2016 (CASA EX97/16).
+This information sheet includes details about exemption CASA EX99/18 which came into effect on 1 September 2018.
 It provides an alternative to aircraft class rating and pilot type rating biennial flight reviews, with an aircraft category and multi-engine aircraft requirement.

 - Who does this information apply to?